awsdocs/amazon-redshift-developer-guide/doc_source/r_DELETE.md

 FROM
 The FROM keyword is optional, except when the USING clause is specified\.
 The statements `delete from event;` and `delete event;` are equivalent operations that remove all of the rows from the EVENT table\.
 To delete all the rows from a table, [TRUNCATE](r_TRUNCATE.md) the table\.
-TRUNCATE is much more efficient than DELETE and does not require a VACUUM and ANALYZE\.
+TRUNCATE is much more efficient than DELETE and doesn't require a VACUUM and ANALYZE\.
 However, be aware that TRUNCATE commits the transaction in which it is run\.

  *table\_name*
 A temporary or persistent table\.
 Only the owner of the table or a user with DELETE privilege on the table may delete rows from the table\.